OrderN/CONQUEST-release/docs/post-proc.rst

    Process.max_DOS_E  0.35
    Process.WFRangeRelative T

-where the final tag sets the minimum and maximum values relative to the Fermi level.
+where the final tag specifies that the limits on the DOS are given relative to the Fermi level.

 If you only want to produce pDOS for a few atoms, then you can set the  variable ``Process.n_atoms_pDOS`` and list the atoms you want